-Now and then many of us enjoy having a late-night nosh, but drifting through the kitchen to snack after dinner can add unnecessary calories to your day.
+Now and then many of us enjoy eating at night, but drifting through the kitchen to snack after dinner can add unnecessary calories to your day.
 Here are some ways to cut back.

-- If possible, close the kitchen every night after dinner.
+If possible, close the kitchen every night after dinner to curb eating at night.
 If that's too difficult, start with one or two nights a week.
 Or work backward hour by hour from your bedtime — that is, close the kitchen by 10 p.m. if you go to bed at 11.
 Add another night, or cut back another hour per night, every week.

-- If you find yourself ready to break the tape or toss aside the chair, slow yourself down with this four-step process taught at the Benson-Henry Institute for Mind Body Medicine:
+If you find yourself ready to break the tape or toss aside the chair because you can't stop eating at night, slow yourself down with this four-step process taught at the Benson-Henry Institute for Mind Body Medicine:

 - Breathe: Take a few deep breaths to help relieve burgeoning tension.